adityaanantharaman/100_days_of_ml_code/README.md

 # Day 19
 Understood neural style transfer.
 Learnt features of tensorflow.
 Implementing neural style transfer from scratch using vgg 19 pretrained model on imagenet.

+# Day 20
+Implemented neural style transfer on kaggle kernel.
+The model trains fine.
+Error in computing style cost.
+The model used is vgg19 and trained on tensorflow.
+Working on the style cost function.